shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/TanuShree/info.md

 answer3) git mv - to rename a git file, git submodules.

 ans) If we have written all the 3 answers at the end then we would have only one hunk to edit instead of two and we have had to make changes three times.

+Ques - 3 Does the merge conflicts come when you applied your stashes?
+Why/Why not? ans - No, I haven't got any merge conflicts since I've included Ques-1 at the start of file and Ques-3 at the end of file.